adi14041999/my_wiki/docs/AI/deep_learning_for_computer_vision/neural_networks_setting_up_the_data.md

 ![Dropout](dropout.jpeg)

 *Left: A standard 2-layer Neural Network.
 Right: An example of a 2-layer Neural Network with dropout applied.
-Crossed units have been randomly "dropped out" of the network.*
+Crossed units have been randomly "dropped out" of the network.
+During testing there is no dropout applied*

 Vanilla dropout in an example 3-layer Neural Network would be implemented as follows: